Palo Alto Demo Garden

 The Water Wise Garden

 On mulched pathways, visitors can meander among six areas and enjoy the huge variety of plants.
-Each of the beds (Long Border, California Native, Dry Creek, Three Rocks, Boomerang, and Edges of the Garden) has its own distinct plant groupings as well as common plants that tie the garden together.
-There is signage throughout the garden, plus lists are available at the entry kiosk of all the plants and their locations.
+Each of the beds has its own distinct plant groupings as well as common plants that tie the garden together.
+For example, one of the areas demonstrates low-water lawn alternatives (native mow-free grass blend, kurapia, blue fescue, dymondia, and wooly thyme), and another bed is planted only with California natives growing under Oaks.